Published: December 31, 2020 • Updated: February 26, 2026

 Here’s what can happen if you ignore crawlspace water problems:

-- Mold and mildew growth, lowering indoor air quality.
+- Mold and mildew growth, which can spread through the home’s air and reduce indoor air quality.

-- Wood rot and pest infestations like termites and carpenter ants.
+- Wood rot and pest activity, damaging floor joists and structural supports.

 - Structural weakening of beams, joists, and flooring.